Pasta Shapes From A to Z

 Sagnarelli pasta shapes are like little sheets of paper.
 Cut with a zig zag on the edges.
 This is a great pasta to use with a creamy sauce.

-Little pastas called Semi di Melone and translates into Seeds of the Melon.
-More specifically the seeds of a Cantaloupe.
+Little pastas called semi di melone that translate to seeds of the melon.
+More specifically the seeds of a cantaloupe.
 Great for Italian pasta soup recipes.

 Shiaffoni pasta is a lot like the pacchieri pasta shapes.
 This pasta being a little longer but just as good for say an Italian meat sauce recipe

-Spaghetti Rigate, like is like it's sister pasta shape but has ridges down the length of the pasta.
-Rigate means striped.
+Spaghetti rigate, like it's sister pasta shape but has ridges down the length of the pasta.
+Rigate means ridges.

 Star pasta or Pastina are tiny little stars shapes.
-A change of shape for your Italian Soup Recipe that's fun for the kids!
+A fun change of shape for your Italian soup recipe!

 Strangoloni is the sister pasta to the priest strangler.
 This is your general strangler not exclusive to priests but to bossy Italian wives or cheating Italian husbands.

-Trumpet pasta is not to be confused with "The Donald" pasta.
+Trumpet pasta is not to be confused with "The Donald".
 Looks like the horn part of a trumpet.
-I would use this for a fun shape in an Italian Pasta Salad Recipe
+I would use this for a fun shape in an Italian pasta salad recipe

 Tubetti is appropriately named after a Tube.
 Cut short to use for Italian pasta soups.
 Also use them for cold pasta salads!